yangshun/tech-interview-handbook/apps/website/contents/algorithms/graph.md

 Graphs are commonly used to model relationship between unordered entities, such as

 - Friendship between people - Each node is a person and edges between nodes represent that these two people are friends.
 - Distances between locations - Each node is a location and the edge between nodes represent that these locations are connected.
-The value of the edge represent the distance.
+The value of the edge represents the distance.

 Be familiar with the various graph representations, graph search algorithms and their time and space complexities.